PagerDuty/security-training/docs/for_engineers/index.md

 The SQL statement is valid.
 The username and password are correct, so a single result is returned for the user, and they would now be logged in as this user.

+???+ comment "Presenter's Comment"
-> The keen eyed amongst you will have spotted that passwords should never be stored this way.
+    The keen eyed amongst you will have spotted that passwords should never be stored this way.
 We'll talk about properly storing passwords later.
 Remember, there's a big red icon in the corner here, never implement a login page like this!

 OK, so that's all well and good.
 That's how the developer intended it to work.